WUSTL-CSE222-FS18/studio-01-studio1_cornell_/README.md

 (5 minutes) Designers:  Present your solutions and get the Customers' feedback.
 As a Designer you should be open to any initial reactions.
 Customers: think carefully about your original "need" and try to give both pros and cons of the proposed solutions.

 ***Q1.4 Designers: Briefly summarize their feedback for each solution:***

+For the dog: They were concerned about what would happen if the dog escaped.
+We can't keep the dog from escaping unless there was a fence, but when the dog does escape the owner will be notified immediately.

+The group with the baby liked the complexity of the smart speaker and the use of past data.

 (4 minutes): Reverse roles.
 Designers: Fill in your answers to the question above.